-This post has been read 6323 times!
+This news has been read 6377 times!

 KUWAIT CITY, March 19: Under the aegis of His Highness the Amir Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, Kuwait’s Abdulaziz Saud Al- Babtain Cultural Foundation launched its 18th edition on Sunday.
 This edition is devoted to honoring creative poets and critics who have won the foundation’s awards of both 17th and 18th editions, and marking the recent issuance of a poetic lexicon.